What’s It Like to Get an IUD?

 First of all, congratulations for choosing the birth control method with the lowest failure rate!
-And if you are having an IUD placed for period-control reasons, good for you, too.
-I think you’re going to love it.
+And if you are having an intrauterine device, or IUD, placed for period-control reasons, good for you, too.
+Here, Elisa Ross, MD, explains why she thinks you’re going to love it.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy